thereallda/bioinfo-ircbc/README.md

 # bioinfo-ircbc

-Code for IRCBC bioinformatic class.
+Code and documents for IRCBC bioinformatic class.